 Florida electricity market

 Regulated state served by Florida Power & Light (the largest US investor-owned utility by customer count), Duke Energy Florida, and a network of municipal utilities (JEA in Jacksonville, OUC in Orlando, Tampa Electric).
-Generation mix is heavily natural gas plus growing solar; the state has no nuclear baseload after the Crystal River 3 retirement.
+Generation mix is heavily natural gas plus growing solar, with nuclear baseload (about 13 percent of state generation) from FPL's Turkey Point and St. Lucie plants; Duke's Crystal River 3 retired in 2013.

 Where Florida residents save